Skip to content

 Go to Settings > Picture > Advanced Picture and turn off motion smoothing (sometimes labeled “Smooth Motion Effect” or “Clear Action”).
 This processing runs 24/7 on every frame and eats into the CPU budget the UI needs for responsiveness.

-If you’re using a game console, enable Game Mode under Picture settings.
-Game Mode bypasses most picture processing and drops input lag from roughly 40ms to under 15ms on current Vizio models, a difference you’ll feel immediately.
-This also helps if your Vizio TV remote feels delayed.
+For gaming, enable Game Mode under Picture settings.
+Game Mode bypasses most picture processing and drops input lag from roughly 40ms to under 15ms on current Vizio models.
+According to rtings.com’s measurements, most 2022+ Vizio sets achieve 10-15ms input lag in Game Mode at 4K/60Hz.
+This same setting also helps if your Vizio TV remote response feels delayed.

 #7.
 Uninstall Apps You Don’t Use

-Go to Settings > System > Apps and review what’s installed.
-Remove any apps you haven’t opened in the past month.
-Each installed app occupies storage and gets indexed on boot.
-Trimming your app list speeds up startup time and reduces background activity.
+Check installed apps at Settings > System > Apps and remove anything you haven’t used in a month.
+Each installed app occupies storage space, gets indexed on every boot, and occasionally spawns background update checks even when you’re not using it.
+Trimming your app list noticeably speeds up startup time on V-Series and D-Series models with limited onboard storage.

 #8.
 Factory Reset (Last Resort)